 The more prepared you are going into your appointment, and the more you do your menu and communicate with your therapist, the better your results will be….

-- Fill out the Client Forms and bring with you.
+- Fill out the Client Forms and email them prior to your appointment.
 Don’t forget this!